adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

-To distinguish different instances of the pattern (yes, you can instantiate it more than once), the first argument to `INSTANTIATE_TEST_CASE_P` is a prefix that will be added to the actual test case name.
+To distinguish different instances of the pattern (yes, you can instantiate it more than once), the first argument to `INSTANTIATE_TEST_CASE_P` is a prefix that will be added to the actual out case name.
 Remember to pick unique prefixes for different instantiations.
 The tests from the instantiation above will have these
 names: